muratk3n/thirdwave/en/tweets/2020/week16e.md

 ---

 All these analysis' $R_t$, econ stats etc. can be targeted , 4 any state, country.
-Per request and Benjamins, along w profiling services.
+Per request and Benjamins.

 *2020-4-18 17:23:3*